Fck-r-sns/Fck-r-sns.github.io/_personal_projects/2020-1-slower-than-light.markdown

 subtitle: "A game for Finnish Game Jam 2020 powered by Unity"
 ---

 `Slower Than Light` is a game for Finnish Game Jam 2020 (a Global Game Jam branch).
-The theme was "Repair," so we decided to create a game about an alien trying to get to his home, but his ship is constantly breaking.
-To fix it, a player needs to solve puzzles.
+The theme was "Repair," so we decided to create a game about an alien trying to get to his home on a constantly breaking ship.
+To fix the ship, a player needs to solve puzzles.
 The puzzle is an alien ship device.
 Each device contains a set of pieces that are supposed to look like alien technology.

 Once in a while, a device breaks, and some pieces fall off.
 To fix them, a player needs to put the pieces back to their original places.
 We wanted to create a feeling that the player doesn't understand this alien technology but somehow fixes the devices.